Pregnancy at week 15

 The nausea of the first trimester should have cleared up by now, but talk to your doctor if you’re still feeling sick or vomiting.

-You will be gaining weight and your body may be changing.
-The skin around your nipples may be getting darker and you may notice your hair and nails are growing more quickly.
-You might feel a bit achy and have tingling in your hands or feet – but this is normal.
+There are many changes happening in your body.
+You will be gaining weight as your baby and pregnancy grow and develop and you may also find that the skin around your nipples (areola) may be getting darker and your hair and nails are growing more quickly – this is all very normal.

 Things to remember

-If you need to have an amniocentesis, this can be done from 15 weeks.
-An amniocentesis is not a routine test in pregnancy; it’s used to diagnose any problems or serious health conditions affecting your baby.
+If an amniocentesis is recommended, this can be done from 15 weeks.
+An amniocentesis is not a routine test in pregnancy; it's used to confirm if your baby has a genetic or other chromosome condition.

 Speak to a maternal child health nurse